devgreg10/AWSTestRepo/README.md

 ### Database Access
 All logic that interacts with the database is isolated to the **data_core_layer** helper classes.
 The **data_core_layer** gets packaged up as a Lambda Layer and included with Lambda defintions to allow database authentication and access.

-The AppFlow flow defintion from the Ingestion Layer above also contains a list of SourceFields that can be used along with the help of **ChatGPT** again to generate Database Helper classes.
+The AppFlow flow defintion from the Ingestion Layer above also contains a list of SourceFields that can be used to generate Database Helper classes.
 Here's an excerpt from the flow definition containing the field names:
 ```
 "tasks": [
         {